 Asset diversification can enhance your portfolio's growth.[3]

 As I mentioned earlier in this Uphold review, the platform supports over 300 different cryptos.
-As you might expect, you can find all of the main crypto coins on the platform and a lot more of the less-known assets, too.
+As you might expect, you can find all of the main crypto coins on the platform and a lot more of the lesser-known assets, too.
 And you can buy these assets with more than 20 fiat currencies.

 Following that, Uphold also allows you to trade various assets beyond cryptocurrencies, such as precious metals like gold, silver, platinum, and palladium.
 The platform previously supported stocks and forex, but these features are no longer available.